 If a property doesn’t feel right to you, go ahead and sleep on it.
 Don’t feel rushed if you are still uncertain.
-Remember too, that your home is also an investment.
+Remember, too, that your home is also an investment.
 The longer you own the property, the better.
-If you sell too quickly or at the wrong time, you may lose money by getting stuck in the downward trend.
+If you sell too quickly or at the wrong time, you may lose money by getting stuck in a downward trend.
 And with today’s economy, you have to be even more patient.

 For buyers planning to own the home for five years, make it closer to seven in the current market.
 Your home should match your demands and be sustainable through the trends of the market or rental yield.